pact-foundation/pact.io/documentation/provider_verifier.md

 * Pre-configured Docker image with Ruby installed and a sane, default `src/Rakefile` keeping things DRY
 * Works with Pact [provider states](https://github.com/realestate-com-au/pact/wiki/Provider-states) should you need them

-The two solutions below use the [Pact Provider Proxy](https://github.com/bethesque/pact-provider-proxy) Ruby Gem, via a the [Pact Provider Verifier](https://github.com/DiUS/pact-provider-verifier-docker) project.
+The two solutions below use the [Pact Provider Proxy](https://github.com/bethesque/pact-provider-proxy) Ruby Gem, via a the [Pact Provider Verifier](https://github.com/pact-foundation/pact-provider-verifier) project (and it's [Docker](https://github.com/DiUS/pact-provider-verifier-docker) counterpart).
 For advanced usage, you can use Gem directly, however in most cases the Pact Provider Verifier should cover your needs.

 ### How it works